florence house wedding photographer lgbtq couple in doorway

-Tucked into the rolling hills of the Sussex countryside, Florence House feels like it’s been plucked from a storybook.
-Surrounded by six acres of wild gardens, sea air and stillness, it’s a place where weddings unfold with ease and soul.
+Tucked into the rolling hills of the Sussex countryside, Florence House feels like it’s been taken straight from a storybook.
+Surrounded by six acres of wild gardens, sea air and stillness, it’s a place where weddings unfold with ease.

 As a Florence House wedding photographer, I’ve been lucky enough to witness the quiet magic this place holds.
-Every visit brings something new—a glimmer of light through the trees, a stroll through the grassy fields, laughter carried by the wind.
+Every visit brings something new, a stroll through the sunlit trees, running through grassy fields, and laughter through the meadows.
 It’s not just a venue, it’s a home.
 And when you marry here, it becomes yours for the day.

 One of the most wonderful things about Florence House is the freedom it offers.
-The entire space is yours to shape, to dream, and to celebrate however feels most true to you.
-And yes—your dog is welcome too!!
+The entire space is yours to shape and to celebrate however feels most true to you.
+And yes, your dog is welcome too!!
 This place embraces the people (and pets) you love most.

-Whether you’re planning a laid-back gathering or a nights full of celebration, Florence House offers a backdrop that’s both relaxed and deeply beautiful.
-As a Florence House wedding photographer, I can honestly say it’s one of those rare places that feels both grounded and magical—a canvas that effortlessly reflects your love story.
+Whether you’re planning a laid-back gathering or a night full of celebration, Florence House offers a backdrop that’s both relaxed and deeply beautiful.
+As a Florence House wedding photographer, I can honestly say it’s one of those rare places that feels both grounded and magical, a place that effortlessly reflects your love story.

 From morning light to golden hour, there are countless corners to explore.